 This phrase was used by former President Ronald Regan many times between 1984 and 1987 while he was negotiating the end of the Cold War with the Russian President.
 President Regan felt it was imperative to promote a feeling of trust to his potential partner, however, he also knew that he would need to verify that promises made were being kept.

-Fast forward to 2001 when the US experienced a large number of high profile business bankruptcies, some of which were due to financial reporting cover ups.
-Because of these inconsistencies in reporting, or “cooking the books” the government stepped in and created the SOX Compliance laws (which have subsequently changed to SSAE no. 16) to include not only financial areas of concern, but Information Technology aspects of a business as well.
-These rules of compliance apply to any company that presents an invoice or makes a payment on behalf of your organization involving your vendor that provides Communications Lifecycle Management (CLM), Wireless Expense Management (WEM) or Utility Expense Management (UEM) services.
+Fast forward to 2001 when the US experienced a large number of high profile business bankruptcies, some of which were due to financial reporting cover-ups.
+Because of these inconsistencies in reporting, or “cooking the books” the government stepped in and created the SOX Compliance laws (which have subsequently changed to SSAE no. 16) to include not only financial areas of concern but Information Technology aspects of a business as well.
+These rules of compliance apply to any company that presents an invoice or makes a payment on behalf of your organization involving your vendor that provides Telecom Expense Management (TEM), Wireless Expense Management (WEM) or Utility Expense Management (UEM) services.

 So often we are asked, is it possible to fully trust your Outsource partner?
 Our answer is always the same; yes, but you must always verify that they are accomplishing what is promised during the proposal and contract process.
-Today, we will address the first step, Verifying for the Vendor Selection.
+Today, RadiusPoint©, a TEM, WEM and UEM provider will address the first step, Verifying for the Vendor Selection.
 Verifying the Vendor Selection is key to choosing the correct vendor for your organization while building a trusting relationship through verification that the services and processes promised are being delivered.

 Once you are sure that all of your requirements have been answered by each vendor, it is easier to then compare costs.
 It will also eliminate the “gotchas” (unexpected surprises) that sometimes happen during the contract negotiation phase.

-Ensuring that each of the steps above are addressed, in writing, will create a long lasting partnership where both parties’ expectations will be met.
-RadiusPoint provides comprehensive proposals for the services that are provided with a detailed Statement of Work, Set up documentation with a timeline and a Work flow document which is approved by our Clients and revisited every six months.
+Ensuring that each of the steps above is addressed, in writing, will create a long-lasting partnership where both parties’ expectations will be met.
+RadiusPoint© provides comprehensive proposals for the services that are provided with a detailed Statement of Work, Set up documentation with a timeline and a Work flow document which is approved by our Clients and revisited every six months.